hexdump0815/imagebuilder/doc/firefox-tuning.md

 this information is still kept around the memory usage of the browser might be used a bit.

+if firefox has been running for a while its memory usage might have grown quite a bit which might make especially system with little memory very slow (due to paging/swapping or memory compression in case of zswap) - one thing one might try to reduce the firefox memory usage a bit again is to open "about:memory" in the running firefox in a new tab and press the "minimize memory usage" button there.

 ## avoid the browser being detected as mobile version on some systems

 ```